arobey1/LipSDP/README.md

 ## Splitting

-For larger networks, it is often efficacious obtain a Lipschitz constant by solving to find Lipschitz constants for smaller subsets of layers and then multiplying the resulting constants.
-To solve for Lipschitz constants of subnetworks with two layers each for the four-hidden-layer network saved in `examples/saved_weights/random_weights.mat` using LipSDP-Neuron, we can run
+For larger networks, it is often efficacious to obtain a Lipschitz constant by solving to find Lipschitz constants for smaller subsets of layers and then multiplying the resulting constants.
+To solve for a Lipschitz constant of the four-hidden-layer network saved in `examples/saved_weights/random_weights.mat` using LipSDP-Neuron using subnetworks with two layers each, we can run

 ```
 export WEIGHT_PATH=examples/saved_weights/random_weights.mat